 The first stop on the duo’s route is a homicide investigation at Peach Trees, a deceptively named 200-storey apartment slum ruled by the merciless drug lord “Mama” (Lena Heady; TVs Game of Thrones).
 Unimpressed by the law meddling in her business — especially when they arrest her second-in-command (Wood Harris; TVs The Wire) — Mama locks down the building and gives her tenants a grisly ultimatum: no one leaves Peach Trees until the two judges are dead.

 If Dredd has one thing going against it, it’s that it was released in the same year as Gareth Evans’ The Raid, a mind-blowing Indonesian martial arts film with almost the exact same premise: a group of cops are trapped in a derelict high-rise and have to punch, kick and stab their way to the top.
-It’s safe to say that, even with the Judge’s considerable arsenal, Travis’ shoot ‘em up action doesn’t ever really come close to Evans’ immaculately choreographed action, and despite Heady’s proficiency in the role of a strong, calculating woman (see: 300, The Sarah Connor Chronicles, Game of Thrones), Mama’s plan is too stupid from the get-go to take seriously, and her henchmen are utterly disposable.
+It’s safe to say that, even with the Judge’s considerable arsenal, Travis’ shoot ‘em up action doesn’t ever really come close to Evans’ immaculately choreographed carnage.
+Morever, despite Heady’s proficiency in the role of a strong, calculating woman (see: 300, The Sarah Connor Chronicles, Game of Thrones), Mama’s plan is too stupid from the get-go to take seriously, and her henchmen are utterly disposable.

 That said, Dredd is still a visually impressive action film.
 The drug at the centre of Mama’s empire is called “Slo Mo”, a powerful narcotic that alters the brain’s perception so that it feels like time is passing at 1% of regular speed.
-Basically, it’s an excuse for Travis – along with his Oscar winning cinematographer Anthony Dod Mantle (Slumdog Millionaire, Antichrist) – to indulge is scene after scene of hypnotically gratuitous slow motion.
+Basically, it’s an excuse for Travis – along with his Oscar winning cinematographer Anthony Dod Mantle (Slumdog Millionaire, Antichrist) – to indulge in scene after scene of hypnotically gratuitous slow motion.
 As Dredd’s bullets tear through faces and bodies fly through windows, the blood and glass hangs in the air like tiny gemstones.
-It’s gorgeous, in a gruesome kind of way, and also makes Dredd one of the very few live action movies to be actually heightened by 3D – whether it’s worth the increase in ticket price is a choice I’ll leave to you.
+It’s gorgeous, in a gruesome kind of way, and also makes Dredd one of the very few live action movies to be actually heightened by 3D – whether it’s worth the increase in ticket price is up to you.